Enumeration of max-pooling responses with generalized permutohedra: Faces of Minkowski sums of simplices and directed acyclic graphs

-Since $F\supseteq P_h$, we have that $F$ contains all the $h$-maximal points of $P$.
-Thus, to show $F=P_h$ it suffices to show that $h$ is constant on $F$.
-Since $F=F_0+\cdots+F_{n-1}$, this can be further reduced to showing that $h$ is constant on each $F_i$.
-By definition of $Q_\Pi$, all the elements of $V(F_i)$ are collapsed to a single element of $Q_\Pi$ and hence $h$ is constant on $F_i$.
+Since $F\supseteq P_h$, then $F$ contains all the $h$-maximal points of $P$.
+Thus, to show $F=P_h$ it suffices to show that $h$ is constant along $F$.
+Since $F=F_1+\cdots+F_m$, this can be further reduced to showing that $h$ is constant along each $F_i$, which is precisely what we showed for \ref{minkowski proof item 1} above.

 The preceding argument also shows that $\sigma_L\subseteq \NN(P)_F$ for all linear extensions $L$ of $Q_\Pi$.
 By the remarks after the proof of \cite[Prop.\ 3.5]{PRW} we have

 where the union is over all linear extensions of $Q_\Pi$.
 It follows that $\NN(P)_F\supseteq \sigma_{\Pi}$.